 Foreclosure and REO Appraisal in Denton County

 Special challenges can be present when working with owners of houses in foreclosure.
 They could be opposed to allowing an inspection of the property.
-If they deserted the home already, they may have not taken care of the home for quite awhile - or worse, ransacked the house.
+If they deserted the property already, they might have ignored the care of the property for some time - or even worse, caused damage to the home.